Zha0rong/Coffee-Maker/README.md

-# Coffee-Maker: Bring your anxiety during the Graduate program application season to the next level.
+# Coffee-Maker: Help you better understand the results from the GradCafe.
 ![alt text](http://patentimages.storage.googleapis.com/US7543526B1/US07543526-20090609-D00005.png)
 # Introduction.
 During the Graduate program application season, the most annoying period of time is **when you have submitted the application** (an evil face should be presented here).